weigao95/surfelwarp/README.md

 - How to use my own data?

   You might override the [FetchInterface](https://github.com/weigao95/surfelwarp/blob/master/imgproc/FetchInterface.h) and use it with [ImageProcessor](https://github.com/weigao95/surfelwarp/blob/master/imgproc/ImageProcessor.h).
-If you don't have performance requirement, you can also convert your data into the format or [VolumeDeform](https://www.lgdv.tf.fau.de/publicationen/volumedeform-real-time-volumetric-non-rigid-reconstruction/).
+If you don't have performance requirement, you can also convert your data into the format o [VolumeDeform](https://www.lgdv.tf.fau.de/publicationen/volumedeform-real-time-volumetric-non-rigid-reconstruction/).

 ### TODO

-The code is re-factored from a pretty messy version which is the backbone of all the experiments in our paper.
-Not all the code has been adapted into this repository and the author is working on it.
+The code is re-factored and improved from the repo of our RSS paper.
+There are some new features and some old code  need to be ported into this repository.
 Here is a list of TODOs:

-- [ ] The GPU implementation of various algorithms.
+- [x] Add sparse feature correspondence
+- [x] Implement albedo reconstruction
+- [ ] Rewrite automatic reinitialization detection for the new geometry and loss.
+Currently, only periodic reinitialization is implemented
-- [ ] Revive the articulated kinematic model using the new MultiBodyTree in drake.
+- [ ] Port the GPU kdtree querying (although the overall speed is already relatively fast)
-- [ ] The deformable kinematic model is currently in another repo (SurfelWarp).

 ### Contact